Nujhat Ahmed, Project Associate

 Sarah Giles, Project Manager

 Sarah began working for the National Policy Consensus Center in 2007 and currently is a project manager for Oregon's Kitchen Table.
+She also researches and writes on a range of issues related to collaborative governance, and has taught a collaborative governance capstone course at Portland State.
 She was previously a Research Assistant at Oregon Health and Sciences University.
 From 2002-2006 Sarah taught writing at the University of Arizona where she also received her MFA in Creative Writing.
-She graduated cum laude from Vassar College in 2001 and was a Fulbright Scholar in Germany, where she taught English to elementary and secondary level students.
+Sarah holds a BA from Vassar College and was a Fulbright Scholar in Germany, where she taught English to elementary and secondary level students.
+Sarah gardens and loves craft projects of all kinds, especially with her two sons.

 Wendy Willis, Director of Civic Engagement